 - Urinary retention; an inability to properly pass urine

 - Dry mouth

-- Skin lesions which is one of the signs of methadone use in syrup or liquid form
+- Skin lesions which is one of the signs of Methadone use

 - A feeling of lightheadedness

 - Lethargy; a sense of being tired and lazy all the time

 These Methadone side effects can be reported early to the doctor to get relief so that the patient can continue taking the medication to get the benefits that it offers.

 Effects of Long-Term Methadone Use

 Some of the side effects of Methadone do not show up early when a patient is taking the medication.
 Instead, they build up over time and affect the person over a long time.
 The effects of long-term Methadone use can be divided into what the drug does physically to the body and its impact on the patient’s mind.
 Here is what the use of Dolophine can do to the body in the long run.

 These Physical Side Effects of Long-Term Methadone Use Include: